This lender sets itself apart with competitive rates and an extensive list of borrower perks.

 Compare SoFi loans

 - Networking opportunities.
-SoFi organizes community events like happy hour meet-ups, dinners, workshops and lectures where members can meet each other.
-Even if you don’t make any connections, at least you can learn something or get a free meal!
+SoFi organizes community events like happy hour meet-ups, dinners, workshops and lectures where members can get to know each other.

 Where SoFi loans fall short

 Consider these potential drawbacks before taking out a loan with SoFi: